 Modern Slavery Statement

-James Fisher and Sons plc (the “Company”) and its subsidiaries, including (but not limited to) James Fisher Everard Limited, James Fisher Marine Services Limited, James Fisher Defence Limited, James Fisher Nuclear Limited (together the “James Fisher Group” or “Group”) have a zero tolerance approach to any form of modern slavery and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.
-This statement outlines the steps taken by the James Fisher Group in the financial year ending 31 December 2019 to ensure that slavery and human trafficking is not taking place within any part of our business or within our supply chains.
+James Fisher and Sons plc (the “Company”) and its subsidiaries, including (but not limited to) James Fisher Everard Limited, JFD Ltd, James Fisher Marine Services Limited and James Fisher Nuclear Limited (together the “James Fisher Group” or “Group”) have a zero tolerance approach to any form of modern slavery and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.
+This statement outlines the steps taken by the James Fisher Group in the financial year ending 31 December 2021 to ensure that slavery and human trafficking is not taking place within any part of our business or within our supply chains.

 1. Our Organisation

 Our Slavery and Human Trafficking Policy, Anti-Bribery and Corruption Policy and Code of Ethics reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure as far as possible that slavery and human trafficking are not taking place within the Group or within our supply chains.
-Our policies are complemented by a compliance programme which includes training, risk assessments, and monitoring and review processes.
-Following approval by the Company Board, our Slavery and Human Trafficking Policy has been disseminated to all trading companies within the James Fisher Group and each business has taken steps to ensure that its staff and its suppliers are aware of the policy and that they understand and comply with it.
-Copies of our policies are available on the Company website:
+Our policies are complemented by a compliance programme which includes training, risk assessments, monitoring and review processes.
+Following approval by the Company Board, our Slavery and Human Trafficking Policy is disseminated to all trading companies within the James Fisher Group and each business is taking steps to ensure that its staff and its suppliers are aware of the policy and that they understand and comply with it.

 3. Due Diligence

 3.1 The Group has carried out a risk assessment to assess potential areas of risk within the Group with regard to modern slavery.
 Risk has been assessed by reference to the relevant Group company’s sector, the location of its suppliers, and the types of products and services procured.